Good water for brewing loose leaf tea

 All proper tea comes from the same plant, Camellia sinensis.
 Variation in flavor develops with a) the climate and soil of different growing regions and b) how the tea is processed: black, oolong, green, white, and Puerh teas.
 The concept around the flavor of tea and why it varies is called terroir.

 Caffeine All tea has caffeine, although the less-oxidized teas (green, white), which steep up best at a cooler temperature, will have less.
-Most caffeine is released in the first 30 seconds of steeping, so if you want to reduce your caffeine intake, you can pour off a first, short steep and then brew again as usual.
+Most caffeine infuses in the first 30 seconds of brewing loose leaf tea.
+If you want to reduce your caffeine intake, you can pour off a first, short steep and then brew again as usual.

 Single-origin A single tea from just one tea farm is referred to as a single origin tea and offers its own unique flavor.
 A few of our tea blends, like our breakfast teas, combine single-origin teas.
 Other blends add botanicals, spices, fruit, and natural flavoring to evoke different exciting flavors.